The Mega Backdoor Roth

 Those $2,000 each month go in after tax, meaning she's already paid tax on those contributions.
 However, it will go in to the after tax bucket of her 401(k) meaning that any gains it makes will be taxed again upon withdrawal.
 If however, instead of leaving her $2,000 a month contribution sitting in the after tax bucket, she converted those contributions to her Roth 401(k) (called an in-plan conversion) or she rolled them out of her plan and into a Roth IRA, she would no longer pay tax on any gains.
 Doing this once a month or once a quarter means she would have very few gains on which to actually pay tax.

 $2,000 a month at 8% is $3 million dollars after 30 years, or $1.7 million real dollars in today's money after 3% inflation.
 Subtract $720,000 of contributions, and that's a lot of gains to pay tax on!
 If she converted her $2,000 per month to her Roth 401(k) each month, she might pay taxes on a few dollars of gains, but that's it.
-The rest grows tax free.
+The rest grows and is withdrawn tax free.
 Hence: the Mega Backdoor Roth.

 What's the catch?

 There's always a catch, isn't there?
 The biggest catch is that many people's 401(k) plan simply do not offer after tax contributions.
 The custodians of 401(k) plans, like Vanguard and Fidelity, keep track of the basis and all the taxable vs non-taxable gains, so employers could offer an after tax plan if they wished.
 However, many apparently don't.
 Step one in getting the Mega Backdoor Roth is to simply ask for an after tax option.
 Step two is to have in-plan conversions, but many plans have that already.
 The third and final step is to actually have both the income and the discipline to save above and beyond normal contribution limits.